r2dev2/svelte-template-hot/README.md

-yarn build # build app in production yarn dev:livereload # start a dev server that reloads the app whenever a change is made yarn dev:nollup # start a dev server that uses hmr to only reload changed portions of app yarn dev # alias for yarn dev:nollup yarn type:check # type-check your app yarn type:check:watch # type-check your app whenever there is a change to source code
+yarn build # build app in production yarn dev:livereload # start a dev server that reloads the app whenever a change is made yarn dev:nollup # start a dev server that uses hmr to only reload changed portions of app yarn dev:lan # start a livereload server and make it accessible on local network (useful for running on phone) yarn dev # alias for yarn dev:nollup yarn type:check # type-check your app yarn type:check:watch # type-check your app whenever there is a change to source code